 Q. Is this even “new evidence,” as Shuttle Express claimed this rehearing was founded upon?

 A. Not at all.
 In fact, Mr. Marks made Go Group a significant point of discussion at the application hearing, claiming it was a critical issue.
 Mr. Marks well understood that Go Group’s support of Speedishuttle’s application meant that Shuttle Express would likely lose bookings from the Go Group when he raised that challenge at the time.
-Again, Shuttle Express’s testimony here and in other areas continually demonstrates that they believe they are entitled to a service monopoly under the law and should not be required to compete, or be required or expected to improve or innovate.
+Again, Shuttle Express’ testimony here and in other areas continually demonstrates that they believe they are entitled to a service monopoly under the law and should not be required to compete, or be required or expected to improve or innovate.

 Q. Does that same critique apply to Mr. Marks’ testimony in Exhibit No. ___(WAM-1T) at page 20, lines 1- page 21, line 2.